munozarturo/munozarturo.com/content/projects/whizfile.com.md

 ---
 title: "whzifile.com"
-subtitle: "a fully fledges file transfer service built in Next.js with AWS S3 and MongoDB in the back-end."
+subtitle: "a fully fledged file transfer service built in Next.js with AWS S3 and MongoDB in the back-end."
 date: "11:03 aug.
 23rd 2021"
 tags: ["typescript", "mongodb", "aws-s3"]
 links: [